BoundPlanner: A convex-set-based approach to bounded manipulator trajectory planning: BoundMPC with Convex Sets as Bounds

 \subsection{Convex Sets as Path Bounds}

 Having obtained the reference path $\pi(\phi)$ with~\cref{eq:position_path}--\cref{eq:path_opt}, the bounds for the position path $\vec{\pi}_{\mathrm{p}}(\phi)$ are determined in the following.
-The original work~\cite{oelerichBoundMPCCartesianTrajectory2024} uses polynomials along basis vectors to limit the deviations from the path, which were fitted to collision-free convex sets in~\cite{oelerichLanguageguidedManipulatorMotion2024}.
-However, this yields conservative approximations since the end-effector is bound to be within a basis-vector-aligned rectangle at each path point.
+The original work~\cite{oelerichBoundMPCCartesianTrajectory2024} uses polynomials along basis vectors to limit the deviations from the path.
 In contrast, this work uses the constraint

 for bounding deviations in BoundMPC, where $\vec{p}_{\mathrm{tcp}}(t)$ is the position of the end-effector at time $t$.
 Note that the position $\vec{p}_{\mathrm{tcp}}(t)$ is not necessarily on the path and thus differs from $\vec{p}_{\mathrm{e}}(\phi)$.